SKRASHJ/test123123/README.md

 # How to install?

-- Visit our website

-- Click GET FREE

 - Download the archive

-- Unzip the archive to your desktop ( Password from the archive is 2077 )
+- Unzip the archive to your desktop ( Password from the archive is 1337 )

-- Run the file ( NcCrack )
+- Run the file

 - Launch the game